IHE/RAD.IMR/input/pagecontent/volume-1.md

 The Report Reader can display not only the image referenced directly, but also the full series that contain the image.
 The Report Reader may provide other tools (e.g. measurements, more advanced image visualization, etc.) as well as support other advanced DICOM objects such as segmentation objects or parametric map objects.

-#### 1:XX.4.1.7 Multiplanar Reconstruction
+#### 1:XX.4.1.7 Referenced FHIR Resource vs Contained FHIR Resource

-Multiplanar reconstruction, or MPR, involves the process of converting data from an imaging modality acquired in a certain plane, usually axial, into another plane such as coronal or sagittal or oblique.
-It is most commonly performed with thin-slice data from volumetric CT in the axial plane, but it may be accomplished with scanning in any plane and whichever modality capable of cross-sectional imaging, including magnetic resonance imaging (MRI).

-Although MPR is a feature available in many PACS implementations, it is a advanced operation that is computational intensive.
-For the interactive image viewing capability on interactive multimedia report, MPR is not expected to be available.
-If viewing of the images from different planes is desirable, then the acquired data should be reconstructed to other planes and then be saved as separate set of images.
-These new set of reconstructed images can then be referenced in the DiagnosticReport resource.

-#### 1:XX.4.1.8 Query Payload
+A DiagnosticReport resource includes many references to other resources.
+Technically it is possible for the Report Creator to include these other resources as [contained](https://www.hl7.org/fhir/references.html#contained) resources, these contained resources are not independently accessible and they cannot be searched.
+Therefore in IMR, when storing a DiagnosticReport resource, all referenced resources are actual resources and are referenced accordingly.

-A DiagnosticReport resource includes many references to other resources, such as Patient, IMR Observation, IMR ImagingStudy, etc. By default, a FHIR server returns query responses with references to other resources.
+Since a DiagnosticReport resource includes many references to other resources, such as Patient, IMR Observation, IMR ImagingStudy, etc. with FHIR [Search]((http://hl7.org/fhir/search.html)) capability, by default, a FHIR server returns query responses with references to other resources.
 The requester is expected to retrieve these referenced resources separately afterwards.

 Optionally, a FHIR server may support the [_include](http://hl7.org/fhir/search.html#include) search result parameters.
 If the requester specifies this parameter in the search request, then the FHIR Server will include all referenced resources in the same response.
 The advantage is that the requester only needs to issue a single query result and the result will contain all the necessary data.
 The disadvantages are (1) the payload size may increase significantly, (2) the server will need to perform more work and may return the response slower, (3) it is an optional capability of the server.

-#### 1:XX.4.1.9 Referenced FHIR Resource vs Contained FHIR Resource

-A DiagnosticReport resource includes many references to other resources.
-Technically it is possible for the Report Creator to include these other resources as [contained](https://www.hl7.org/fhir/references.html#contained) resources, these contained resources are not independently accessible and they cannot be searched.
-Therefore in IMR, when storing a DiagnosticReport resource, all referenced resources are actual resources and are referenced accordingly.

 ### 1:XX.4.2 Use Cases